-This document presents Itaú Bank Ltd. information required by the Cayman Islands Monetary Authority (CIMA), which addresses the disclosure of information on risks and capital management, the comparison between accounting and prudential information, the liquidity and market risk indicators, the calculation of risk-weighted assets (RWA), the calculation of the Total Capital ("Patrimônio de Referência" - PR), and the compensation of management members.
+This document presents Itaú Unibanco Holding S.A.
+(Itaú Unibanco) information required by the Central Bank of Brazil (BACEN) through Resolution BCB no 54 and subsequent amendments, which addresses the disclosure of information on risks and capital management, the comparison between accounting and prudential information, the liquidity and market risk indicators, the calculation of risk-weighted assets (RWA), the calculation of the Total Capital ("Patrimônio de Referência" - PR), and the compensation of management members.
+1